Interstate 15 in California: Express lanes

-There are two sections of High-occupancy toll (HOT) lanes along I-15.
+There are two sections of high-occupancy toll (HOT) lanes along I-15.
 The first section is in San Diego County between SR 163 in San Diego and SR 78 in Escondido.
 The lanes were originally constructed as reversible carpool lanes in 1988 before they were converted into express lanes a decade later.
 Between 2004 and 2008, construction extended the lanes north from SR 56 to Del Lago Boulevard in Escondido.
 Then, between 2009 and 2012, work was done to widen the southern reversible segment from two lanes to four, and then extend the corridor north to SR 78.
 The lanes, dubbed a "highway within a highway", include a movable "zipper" barrier for 16 mi, which can be changed to create an extra lane as demand allows.
 In addition, five direct access ramps allow for easier local access, as well as access to bus service from MTS Rapid.
+These express lanes carry the hidden state highway designation of Route 15S (for "supplemental").

-The second segment of HOT lanes is in Riverside County, featuring one to two tolled express lanes in each direction from Cajalco Road in Corona to SR 60.
+The second segment of HOT lanes is in Riverside County, featuring one to two tolled express lanes in each direction from Cajalco Road in Corona to Cantu-Galleano Ranch Road near SR 60 at the Eastvale–Jurupa Valley line.
 These lanes began construction in 2018 and opened in 2021.